 Independent External Advisory Council

-An independent external advisory council made up of senior executives from diverse organisations and sectors, including high-level policy agencies, NGOs and both national and multinational corporations.
-Read more about the Advisory Council here.
+The Revolution Plastics Institute is guided by an independent external Advisory Council made up of senior executives from diverse organisations and sectors, including high-level policy agencies, NGOs and both national and multinational corporations.

 The Council plays an imperative role in ensuring our research remains relevant, objective and effectively disseminated.
-Read more about the Council here.
-Similarly, much of the work by Revolution Plastics has a wide range of stakeholders who are consistently engaged with to ensure the feasibility and integrity of proposed solutions.
+The Revolution Plastics Institute has a wide range of stakeholders who are consistently engaged to ensure the feasibility and integrity of proposed solutions.

 View Biography